yiskang/aps-utility-service-dotnet/README.md

 <details>
    <summary>Configure viewer to load extracted/download SVF models from web server</summary>

+   1. Ensure extracted/download SVF model files are put under the bubbles folder aside assemblies (DLL) of this project
-   1. Configure viewer endpoint
+   2. Configure viewer endpoint
-   2. Initialize your viewer app in this way:
+   3. Initialize your viewer app in this way:

       ```JavaScript
       const options = {